Director of Human Resources (Swedish Armed Forces)

 The Director of Human Resources (Personaldirektör, PERSDIR) is the director of human resources of the Swedish Armed Forces.
-PERSDIR, which heads the Human Resources Department (Ledningsstabens personalavdelning, LEDS PERS), is an administrative position based at the Swedish Armed Forces Headquarters in Stockholm.
+PERSDIR, which heads the Defence Staff's Human Resources Department (Note: Försvarsstabens HR-avdelning (FST HR).
+Previously called the Ledningsstabens personalavdelning (LEDS PERS).), is an administrative position based at the Swedish Armed Forces Headquarters in Stockholm.
 The PERSDIR is part of the Defence Board (Försvarsmaktsledningen, FML), a group of the Supreme Commander's top commanders.

 Tasks

 The Director of Human Resources shall lead and coordinate the agency's human resources.
 The task includes leading and coordinating training courses with central admission and deciding on the appointment and placement of executives at level OF-4 (lieutenant colonel and commander) and OF-5 (colonel and captain) and as well as the CF 4 and 5, officers with special competence (OFSK), OR 9, doctoral students and doctoral candidates and OF-3 (major and lieutenant commander) with completed higher officer program part 1 (HOP 1).
 The Director of Human Resources must support the Supreme Commander of the Swedish Armed Forces and heads directly subordinates to the Supreme Commander in the role of employer representative and with the systematic occupational safety and health work.
 The task includes gender equality work, social equality work, värdegrund work, psychological defence with the support of the Chief of Armed Forces Training & Procurement, rehabilitation work and health care including physical training.
 The Director of Human Resources is the Swedish Armed Forces' Chief of Training.

 The Director of Human Resources shall prepare documentation for the orientation of human resources in the Armed Forces' Strategic Orientation (Försvarsmaktens Strategiska Inriktning, FMSI) and the Armed Forces' Operational Plan (Försvarsmaktens verksamhetsplan, FMVP).
 The Director of Human Resources is authorized to represent the Swedish Armed Forces in central employer matters in contact with other government agencies and organizations and to prepare and sign the Armed Forces' collective agreement within the framework of the financial conditions specified by the Chief of Defence Staff.
 The Director of Human Resources may draw up and propose regulations, internal regulations and general advice for human resources, veterans activities and systematic occupational safety and health work.

 The Director of Human Resources decides: